alamb15/Excel-and-SQL-Coffee-Sales-Analysis/README.md

 I search through this dataset to make aggregations, spot trends, and determine which store products are perfomring bettter and propose questions as to why this could be.

-I utilize simple select statements, CTE's, window partitions, sub query's and other advanced querying features to help explore and answer these questions clearly.
+I utilize simple select statements, CTE's, window partitions, sub query's and other aggregation features to help explore and answer these questions clearly.